-- Share investments are subject to the maximum limit of the investment portfolio, and issuer limits. - Spread and concentration risks are mitigated by the high proportion of fixed income securities with credit ratings classified as degree of investment, and through issuer diversification. - The Investment Policy establishes an asset exposure limit for currency coverage in order to minimise foreign currency risk.
+- Share investments are subject to the maximum limit of the investment portfolio, and issuer limits. - Spread and concentration risks are mitigated by the high proportion of fixed income securities with credit ratings classified as degree of investment, and through issuer diversification. - The Investment Risk Management and Liquidity Risk Policy establish an asset exposure limit for currency coverage in order to minimise foreign currency risk.
 It also looks for a correlation between the currencies in which the assets and liabilities are denominated.
-There is a list of assets in which it is permitted to invest, others that are not permitted and others for which prior approval is required from the Investment Committee. - The modified duration is an interest rate risk management variable, which is conditional on the limits established and approved by the controlling Company's Board of Directors for portfolios with free management.
+There is a list of assets in which it is permitted to invest, others that are not permitted and others for which prior approval is required from the Investment Committee. - The modified duration is an interest rate risk management variable, which is conditioned by the limits established and approved by the Board of Directors of the Company.